aichingm/rfc2epub/README.md

 -S, --split    Set the text which splits the text and the page number in the
                 table of contents
--s, --size     Set the output font size, in em (default 1)
+-s, --size     Set the output font size, in em (default 1) -b, --break    Preserve page breaks from the original file

 --preset       Use preset combination known to work well on certain readers.
 If you
                 want to override specific fields of this, specify --preset first,